vehemont/nvdlib/docs/source/CVE.rst

    >>> print(r.v3severity)
    HIGH

+If you just need a score and severity from a CVE, you can use the `score` attribute that contains a list.
+This exists on all CVE objects and will prefer version 3 scoring.
+If version 3 scoring does not exist, it will use version 2.
+If no scoring exists for the CVE, it will set all values to `None`.
+The first element is the CVSS version, then score, and severity.

+   >>> print(r.score)
+   ['V3', 8.8, 'HIGH']

+|

 .. autofunction:: nvdlib.cve.getCVE

 Below are all of the accessible variables within a CVE.
 Since these are assigned as is from the response of the API,